MPI-IS/Grassmann-Averages-PCA/doc/main.md

 @example example_grassmannpca.cpp
-This is an example of how to use the non-trimmed version of the GrassmannAveragPCA.
+This is an example on how to use the non-trimmed version of the GrassmannAveragPCA.
 The use of the trimmed version is similar to this one except for the instanciation of the class @c grassmann_averages_pca::grassmann_pca_with_trimming, where the trimming percentage should be given.

+@example video_processing.cpp
+This is an example on how to adapt the GrassmannAveragPCA for subspace computation of a video sequence:

+* An additional iterator class is implemented for reading the image files.
+This avoids having everything in memory before the algorithm starts
+* An observer class that saves the subspaces as they are computed.